Leaf-Turners/fall-hacks-2023/README.md

 1. Download the source code.
 2. Make sure you have python installed.
+3. Make sure you install `wheel` with pip.
-3. Run the command: `python setup.py sdist bdist_wheel`
+4. Run the command: `python setup.py sdist bdist_wheel`

 ### Usage